In carton production, the most expensive mistake often appears in folding and separation rather than the cutting line.

 Board caliper, grain direction, lamination, coating and ink coverage can all change the crease decision.

-- Creasing guides the board without cracking.
+• Creasing guides the board without cracking.

-- Board thickness affects channel choice.
+• Board thickness affects channel choice.

-- Printed surfaces should be checked for cracking.
+• Printed surfaces are checked for cracking.

 When perforation is needed